CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ### Inputs Objects

-In orther to see that the empirical mean converges to the expected value, one would like to see how this sample mean behave when increasing the number of realizations $N$.
-In the same way, one could also think about modifiying the parameter $p$ of the distribution.
+In order to see that the empirical mean converges to the expected value, one would like to see how this sample mean behave when increasing the number of realizations $N$.
+In the same way, one could also think about modifying the parameter $p$ of the distribution.
 Therefore, we have two inputs values i.e. $p$ and $N$.

 There are many different functions from Shiny that allows to collect these values from the user.
 In the following figure, we have a set of examples: